-Carlos Mejía is a master musician, a mentor of young musicians, and a cultural activist specializing in Mayan culture, the Guatemalan marimba, and other instruments.
-He was born in the Maya K'iche' (or Quiché) community of Guatemala.
+Carlos Mejía is a 2014 3Arts Awardee, a master musician, a mentor of young musicians, and a cultural activist specializing in Mayan culture, the Guatemalan marimba, and other instruments.
+He was born in the Maya K'iche' (or Quiche) community of Guatemala.

 According to Carlos, teaching marimba music and culture to young people is what he desires most.
 He does not have a political agenda.
 He simply believes in the transformative power of music and wishes to transmit it to others.
-He currently works as a janitor, a handyman, and a day-laborer to make ends meet and devotes all his spare time to playing and teaching the Guatemalan marimba.
+He currently works as a part-time janitor to make ends meet and devotes all his spare time to playing and teaching the Guatemalan marimba.